-His research focuses on the politics of international law, critical international relations theory, global ethics, East African Politics, human rights, and global governance.
+Professor Roach’s research focuses on the politics of international law, critical international relations, global ethics, East African politics (South Sudan), European politics, human rights, and global governance.
 Among his recent books are South Sudan’s Fateful Struggle: Building Peace in a State of War (Oxford University Press, 2023), International Relations: The Key Concepts.
 Fourth Edition (Routledge, 2023), Moral Responsibility in Twenty-First Century Warfare: Just War Theory and the Ethical Challenges of Autonomous Weapons Systems (eds) (SUNY Press, 2020; 2021 CHOICE Outstanding Academic Title), Handbook of Critical International Relations (ed.)
 (Edward Elgar, 2020), Decency and Difference: Humanity and the Global Challenge of Identity Politics (University of Michigan Press, 2019), The Challenge of Governance in South Sudan: Corruption, Peacekeeping and Foreign Intervention (eds.)
 (Routledge, 2019), Critical Theory of International Politics: Complementarity, Justice, and Governance (Routledge, 2010), and Governance, Order, and the International Criminal Court: Between Realpolitik and a Cosmopolitan Court (ed.)(Oxford University Press, 2009).
 He has also published articles in several leading journals, including International Affairs, Political Studies, Politics, Millennium, International Studies Review, Cambridge Review of International Affairs, Globalizations, International Studies Perspectives, Global Governance, the International Journal of Human Rights, and Journal of Human Rights, among others, and contributed commissioned articles to edited volumes on international law and international relations theory.
 His books have been translated into Arabic, Chinese, Farsi, Portuguese, and Turkish.

 Areas of Expertise